 7. Water Bottles

 Staying hydrated is important, and easy to lose track of, especially when you’re busy.
 Water bottles like H2OPal and Hidrate Spark offer a smart solution.
-I0T-enabled Water bottles that leverage the power of code work with apps on your smart phone, which will notify you about your hydration levels based on your physical activity, the amount of water drunk in a certain period of time, and other key statistics (depending on your choice of bottle).
+I0T-enabled Water bottles that leverage the power of code work with apps on your smartphone, which will notify you about your hydration levels based on your physical activity, the amount of water consumed in a certain period of time, and other key statistics (depending on your choice of bottle).
 This is great news for your daily wellbeing, whether you’re outdoors being active, or working at your desk for long periods of time.

 There’s nothing quite like a refreshing shower to perk you up, and now your bathroom appliances can be programmed to give you a fully customised shower experience.
-Smart shower systems like U by Moen can be controlled via mobile device or voice commands.
+Smart shower systems like U by Moen can be controlled via mobile devices or voice commands.
 You can easily control temperature, scheduling and timing, to ensure your whole family gets a hot shower in the morning, without wasted water, or a fight for access to the bathroom.
 We tend to see code as something opposite to what it is to be human.
 And yet we see that it can be a language of harmony and order that produces a gentler way to live.

 9. Family Photos

 IoT-enabled photo frames take the concept of a digital photo frame one step further.
 Forget the hassle of loading photos manually from your laptop – these frames are coded to automatically sync with an app on your phone, which will choose your photographs for you.
 You can also allow your family and friends to add their own shots to the app.
 Wi-Fi-enabled digital photo apps like Aura run each photo through a series of algorithms before displaying it, so you don’t have to worry about blurry, low-res shots or inappropriate pics.